 - 31. Strengthening analytics capacities for guiding evidence-based TVD agenda setting, and precision targeting of TVD interventions: Member States should aim to enhance investment efficiencies, equity and impact to achieve more with available resources through stratification mapping and appropriate tailoring and targeting of TVD interventions.
 Member States should invest in: (i) deployment of e-platforms with technology-enabled data repositories including data visualization and GIS capacities for routine data triangulation, geo-precision, and generation of other knowledge products to inform identification of TVD high-risk districts and underserved communities; (ii) deployment of technology-enabled platforms for evidence-based and high-quality TVD programme elimination and/or eradication agenda setting including TVD programme reviews and planning; and (iii) conduct of economic evaluations of TVDs at programme level with the aim of providing evidence for investment as well as useful information supporting advocacy for financing of programmes. - Building "TVD-free communities" through integrated deployment of targeted 32. interventions: Member States should drive subnational elimination of TVDs and mobilize, harmonize and align private sector and non-health sector resources with those of the health sector, including resources from priority communities.
 Malaria and NTD programmes in Member States should undertake joint planning with all stakeholders in each priority community- relevant nonhealth sectors, private sector organizations, and community-based organizations - to pool resources towards a whole-of-society and integrated approach to "TVD-free communities".
 This will reinvigorate community participation and involvement through saturation of targeted areas with comprehensive transmission-interrupting TVD interventions.
 27 Member States should establish purposeful in-country collaborations, initiatives and strategic investments to mobilize resources.
 Available resources should be deployed towards: (i) mainstreaming management of the determinants of TVDs through action-focused engagement with community leaders; (ii) engendering enhanced access and coverage of TVD services by empowering community actors to engage with and demand for TVD investment accountability from local political leaders and stewards of the district health system; and (iii) enhancing engagement of relevant stakeholders operating in a prioritized community. - 33.
 Enhancing the development of human resource capacity for TVDs: TVD programmes need a sustainable supply of specific disease experts, epidemiologists, entomologists and entomological assistants.
 Member States should invest in pre-service institutions to ensure quality and sustainable production.
-Also, investment should be made in the development of in-service training programmes including online training for regular updating of TVD professionals. - 34.
-Mainstreaming research and innovation in TVD programming: Member States should make strategic investments in: (i) the generation and use of evidence for guiding TVD strategies, such as information for forecasting epidemics, protecting available tools from biological threats, and guiding precision targeting of interventions; (ii) facilitating inclusion of research centres and innovation hubs in programming, as sources of subject matter expertise; (iii) the development and financing of operational and implementation research and innovation agendas; and (iv) strengthening surveillance and monitoring systems, such as early warning and response systems for outbreak monitoring, preparedness and response, national HMIS and disease and vector
+Also, investment should be made in the development of in-service training programmes including online training for regular updating of TVD professionals.
+Member States should set up appropriate vector control and strengthen multisectoral approaches, collaboration, and resource mobilization to eliminate and eradicate TVDs.
+WHO should strengthen collaboration with technical and financial partners on training programmes to build the capacity of entomologists, institutions, and community actors on vector control. - 34.
+Mainstreaming research and innovation in TVD programming: Member States should make strategic investments in: (i) the generation and use of evidence for guiding TVD strategies, such as information for forecasting epidemics, protecting available tools from biological threats, and guiding precision targeting of interventions; (ii) facilitating inclusion of research centres and